 A large share of U.S. working-age households do not own any retirement account assets, and retirement account asset ownership rates are characterized by marked disparities according to income and wealth.
 This section examines rates of participation in retirement accounts among working-age households.
-Retirement accounts include both employersponsored plans like 401(k)s, 403(b)s, 457(b)s, SEP IRAs, and Simple IRAs, and private retirement accounts like traditional IRAs and Roth IRAs.
-They do not include DB pensions.19 This section also draws out key socioeconomic distinctions between households that own at least one retirement account and those with no assets held in a retirement account.
-For the purposes of this analysis, a household is considered to own a retirement account if its total retirement account assets are greater than zero, consistent with the Federal Reserve's analysis of SCF retirement accounts data.20 This definition includes households whose only retirement account is a 401(k) still held through a former employer, and excludes households with a total retirement account asset balance of zero.
+Retirement accounts include both employer-sponsored plans like 401(k)s, 403(b)s, 457(b)s, SEP IRAs, and Simple IRAs, and private retirement accounts like traditional IRAs and Roth IRAs.
+They do not include DB pensions.
+This section also draws out key socioeconomic distinctions between households that own at least one retirement account and those with no assets held in a retirement account.

+For the purposes of this analysis, a household is considered to own a retirement account if its total retirement account assets are greater than zero, consistent with the Federal Reserve's analysis of SCF retirement accounts data.19

 Figure 5 shows retirement account ownership rates among working-age households by age group.
-Significantly, a large share of households lack retirement account assets: 45 percent of all working-age households, and 40 percent of near-retirement households.21 All told, 38.3 million working-age households in the U.S. do not have retirement account assets (Table 1).
+Significantly, a large share of households lack retirement account assets: 45 percent of all working-age households, and 41 percent of near-retirement households.20 All told, nearly 40 million working-age households in the U.S. do not have retirement account assets (Table 1).

-Figure 5: Nearly 45 Percent of All Working-Age Households Do Not Own Assets in a Retirement Account
+Figure 5: Over 45 Percent of all Working-Age Households Do Not Own Assets in a Retirement Account

-Household retirement account ownership by age of head of household, 2010
+Household retirement account ownership by age of head of household, 2013

-Source: Author's analysis of 2010 SCF.
+Source: Authors' analysis of 2013 SCF.

-Table 1.
-38.3 Million Working-Age Households Do Not Own Assets in a Retirement Account
+Table 1: 39.6 Million Working-Age Households

+Do Not Own Assets in a Retirement Account

-Number of households with no retirement account assets by age of head of household, 2010
+Number of households without retirement account assets, 2013